Shubhu1134/code-stuffs/SoftSkills/tMExample1.md

-Got it 👍 Let’s create a **practice example with a topic** so you and your class can simulate a real Toastmasters meeting.

 ---
 # 🕰️ Toastmasters Meeting Practice Example

 ### **Topic**: _The Impact of Technology on Our Daily Lives_
 ---

 ## 1. 🧑‍⚖️ TMOD (Toastmaster of the Day)